 Your symptoms may differ from those described above.
 The different forms of DD may cause slightly different symptoms and progression.

-Your doctor will start by taking your health history, asking about your recent symptoms, past health conditions, and your family health history.
-The doctor will give you a physical exam and test your muscle strength.
+Your healthcare provider will start by taking your health history, asking about your recent symptoms, past health conditions, and your family health history.
+He or she will give you a physical exam and test your muscle strength.
 You may need other tests.
 These include:

-You may first see your primary doctor but then be referred to a neurologist.
+You may first see your main healthcare provider but then be referred to a neurologist.
 Some neurologists have special training to treat nerve and muscle diseases.
-Your doctor also may refer you to a clinic that specializes in managing DD.
+Your healthcare provider also may refer you to a clinic that specializes in managing DD.

 There is no cure for DD.
 But supportive care can help you keep your strength and flexibility.
 Physical therapy is important to keep your range of motion.
 Occupational therapy can help with ways to adapt for activities such as eating, walking, or computer use.
 You also may get help from certain aids.
 These include: